golang/go/doc/godebug.md

 time, and can't be modified by changing the `GODEBUG` environment variable after the program starts.

+Go 1.25 added a new `embedfollowsymlinks` setting that controls whether the Go command will follow symlinks to regular files embedding files.
+The default value `embedfollowsymlinks=0` does not allow following symlinks. `embedfollowsymlinks=1` will allow following symlinks.

 ### Go 1.24

 Go 1.24 added a new `fips140` setting that controls whether the Go